FKMLJF/net-front-wrapper-docs.github.io/docs/communication/postMessage-bridge.md

   "isSuccess": true
 }
 ```
+* The printer does not print when the red LED lights up

 <h3>Scanning QR Code or Barcode</h3>
 To start the scan of QR code or barcode using the wrapper application (Note: only receive response after QR or barcode found):